isaacgr/jaysonic/README.md

 `exclusive`: If exclusive is false (default), then cluster workers will use the same underlying handle, allowing connection handling duties to be shared.
 When exclusive is true, the handle is not shared, and attempted port sharing results in an error.

+The HTTP server has an additional option to select the scheme:

+`scheme`: Can be `'http'` or `'https'`

-The HTTP client supports additional options for the HTTP request.
+The HTTP client supports additional options for the HTTP request:

 `method`: The method to make the request with.
 Default is `POST`.
 `path`: The path to send the request to.
 Default is `/`.
 `encoding`: How to encode the HTTP request.
 Will factor into content-length calculation.
 Default is `utf-8`.
+`scheme`: Can be `'http'` or `'https'`/
 `headers`: Headers to include in the request.
 Defaults provided by the spec are:

 - `"Content-Length"`
-  - calculated by request message, this is not configurable
+  - calculated on a per request basis
 - `"Content-Type"`
   - defaults to `"application/json`
 - `Accept`